Why Kids Tattle and What to Do About It

 The short answer to why children tattle is that it works!
 In almost half of the cases in the Ingram and Bering study (47 percent), teachers responded to tattling by supporting the tattler through either direct intervention or suggesting a solution.
 In about one-fifth of the cases (22 percent), teachers acknowledged the tattler’s complaint by listening or saying they’d talk to the other child later (but never did).
 Neutral responses to tattling, involving either questioning what happened or why (12 percent), making excuses for the misbehaving child (11 percent), or ignoring the tattler (10 percent).
 Taken together, these neutral responses happened about one-third of the time.
 Reprimands for the tattler (3 percent) or both children (3 percent) happened rarely.
 Overall this means that tattling children have a 69 percent chance of getting a positive response (intervene or acknowledge) and a 94 percent chance of getting either a positive or neutral response.

 But beyond simple practicality, there’s a deeper reason behind children’s tattling: It’s an intermediate step in social development between direct, physical aggression and more sophisticated forms of interpersonal problem solving (Ingram, 2014).
-During a conflict with a peer, a two-year-old is likely to hit or yell at a peer, a preschooler will tattle, an 8- to 11-year-old will gossip about the offender, and teens become increasingly able to disengage or negotiate.
+During a conflict with a peer, a 2-year-old is likely to hit or yell at a peer, a preschooler will tattle, an 8- to 11-year-old will gossip about the offender, and teens become increasingly able to disengage or negotiate.
 So, children who tattle have obtained enough social-emotional skills to refrain from hitting, but not enough to solve the problem on their own.

 This differentiation between tattling about serious versus trivial misbehavior is likely to reflect a balancing of concerns about adult rules and peer acceptance.
 Older elementary school children criticize peers who are “snitches” or “tattletales.”
 Causing unnecessary hassles for a peer is not a good way to make or keep friends!
-Another study of 12-18-year-old boys found that kids who tattled a lot were less well-liked by their peers (Friman et al., 2004).
+Another study of 12- to 18-year-old boys found that kids who tattled a lot were less well-liked by their peers (Friman et al., 2004).

 How should adults respond to tattling?